boompig/citation-mgr/README.md

 Citation Manager
 ============

-Citation Manager written in Node.js
+Easily manage citations and quotes in research projects

 ## About

-This is a citation manager written in Node.js.
-It is the source code accompanying the live app at https://citation-mgr.herokuapp.com/.
+This is the source code accompanying the live app at https://citation-mgr.herokuapp.com/.
 Think of it as Evernote but for citations and quotes in research projects.

 ## Organization